 2. Referrals to WA Police and childFIRST Child Assessment Interview Team (CAIT)

 MRS make referrals to the WA Police through childFIRST CAIT under s.124D(2) of the Act.
 ChildFIRST CAIT is given a copy of the written mandatory report and the assessment of the information received by the MRS.

 Child sexual abuse of a criminal nature where parents are protective falls outside our mandate to investigate.
 The MRS intakes these cases with no further action, and refers them to childFIRST Child Assessment and Interview Team (CAIT).

-3. Acknowledgement letter sent to the mandatory reporter by the MRS
+3. Acknowledgement letter sent to mandatory reporter by the MRS

-MRS must record all mandatory repots as a duty interaction in Assist with a primary issue of “child protection”, an outcome of “concern for a child”, and a next action of “intake”.
+MRS must record all mandatory reports as a duty interaction in Assist with a primary issue of “child protection”, an outcome of “concern for a child”, and a next action of “intake”.
 The intake is completed and the approved intake case plan is recorded on Assist.
-MRS commence the initial inquiry, add the task of SWA and then allocate the case to the appropriate district office.
+MRS commence the initial inquiry, add the task of CSI and then allocate the case to the appropriate district office.